Managing Sensitive Tenant Information in VCS with SOPS

 Overview

-Global administrators are able to manage CFS configurations for all tenants, including creation of new configurations to be specifically owned by a tenant, and removal of any configuration that belonged to a tenant that no longer exists.
+Infrastructure administrators are able to manage CFS configurations for all tenants.
+This includes the creation and removal of configurations to be specifically owned by a tenant.

 Tenant administrators are able to create CFS configurations that are specific to their tenancy, and they are only able to modify and delete a CFS configuration that they own.
 List operations related to tenancy only show CFS configurations that are owned by that tenant.
-No other tenant specific interactions are intended with the CFS API at this time.
+No other tenant-specific interactions are supported with the CFS API.

 Tenants may use the standard set of version control tools in concert with best practices outlined in instructions for encrypting variables using the SOPS binary to perform encryption.

-While using version control system to author and encrypt variables, the standard Ansible inventory and directory layout applies for issuing host_vars and group_vars in the top level directory of your checkout.
+While using VCS to author and encrypt variables, the standard Ansible inventory and directory layout applies for issuing host_vars and group_vars in the top level directory.
 By convention, Ansible’s SOPS module denotes files that contain a .sops. suffix in concert with their file format suffixes (e.g. .yaml, .ini, .json) in order to denote that the contents of the files are encrypted and require decryption before use as Ansible runs.

 Here is an example of how this might look within a check-in in a way that takes advantage of this encryption: